Razer's gaming phone may have just leaked

 Razer is rumored to be working on its own phone, and now we may have an idea of what it'll bring to the table.

 Rumors of the phone started after a report claimed that the gaming hardware company went public to help fund the device.
 Razer also acquired Nextbit, makers of the Nextbit Robin phone, which adds more evidence to the Razer phone case.
-A company known most for gaming laptops, folks assumed that Razer's phone would be built for gamers, but what does that mean?
-A now deleted listing for the Razer phone on online retailer 3G UK may give us a clue.
+As the company's most known for gaming laptops, folks assumed that Razer's phone would be built for gamers, but what does that mean?
+A now-deleted listing for the Razer phone on online retailer 3G UK may give us a clue.

 - 5.72-inch display with a 120Hz refresh rate